felipefialho/grunt-boilerplate/README.md

 	grunt w
 	```

-1. Start hacking away by modifying the `src` directory
+1. Start hacking away by modifying the `dev` directory